ChenyunZhang/ChenyunZhang/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200'>
 ### 🐶 About me
 - 🎯  I’m doing #100daysofcode.
 Follow me on twitter, and let's do the challenge together.
-- 🙌  I have a passion for learning and sharing my knowledge with others a public as possible.
+- 🙌  Fuelled by an insatiable passion for learning, my drive is to share knowledge openly and inclusively on GitHub.
 - 👩‍ Pronouns: she/her

 <p align="center">